For the Adult Children of Emotionally Immature Parents

 Sometimes what’s labeled as emotional immaturity goes deeper.

-As a therapist, I specialize in working with the adult children of parents with borderline personality disorder (BPD) and narcissistic personality disorder (NPD).
-These dynamics often involve more than poor communication or a lack of boundaries—they include emotional volatility, gaslighting, guilt manipulation, and long-term psychological harm.
+In my therapy practice, I focus on supporting the adult children of parents with borderline personality disorder (BPD) and narcissistic personality disorder (NPD).
+These dynamics involve more than poor communication or a lack of boundaries.
+They include emotional volatility, gaslighting, guilt manipulation, and long-term psychological harm.

 If you suspect your parent may fall into this category, I encourage you to explore the articles and resources I’ve created specifically for adult children of parents with BPD or NPD.